Posted Jul 24, 2020 at 11:41. Revised Apr 25, 2021 at 18:54.

 A foreign intelligence agency intercepts these two emails and discerns that this emergency trip is almost certainly due to a developing monetary crisis in England.
 An innocent breakfast cancellation email reinforces information from other sources that a monetary crisis is imminent.
 This new information confirms to the foreign power that it can safely take market positions that will generate billions in profit at the cost of everyone else once the crisis blows out into the open.
 The breakfast cancellation has provided the key to turning the suspect crisis information into actionable information.
 Every piece of trivium potentially contains essential intelligence.
 Trivia can also be critically important in generating disinformation to trick an opponent.

 This disruption succeeded quite well, generating much furious discussion over who stole the information, what the motives were, and how to react to the manipulations and betrayals revealed in the emails.
-Unfortunately, this incident’s reaction was an endless trial lawyer style argument over who was innocent and who was guilty.
+Unfortunately, this incident’s reaction was an endless trial lawyer-style argument over who was innocent or guilty.

 Assigning blame has become a perfect storm in this situation because many persons had handled the embarrassing emails.
 The players controlling the foreign intelligence part of the game have thereby dispersed their victims’ guilt by allowing everyone to point the finger at someone else.
 Assigning blame is central in a court of law but has little relevance to dealing effectively with the dirty tricks of the espionage and disinformation world.